elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/portfolio/on-point-cutlery-website.md

 categories:
 - design
 - web development
-description: A brochure-style website for a local knife sharpening business.
+Description: A brochure-style website for a local knife sharpening business.
 Created with bootstrap, animate on scroll, jquery, and a small bit of vanilla js
 draft: false
 project_info: